-Inline Shower Filter
+In-Line Shower Filter

+In-line shower filters are small barrels that attach directly to the pipe behind the shower head.
+The filter screws onto the pipe, and the shower head then screws onto the filter.
 These types of shower filters use large, easy-to-replace filter cartridges that contain multiple layers (or stages) of filtration.
 Carbon, calcium sulfite, vitamin C, ceramic balls, and silver intercept bacteria, DBPs, and other unwanted substances.

-Inline Shower and Showerhead Filters
+In-Line Shower and Shower-Head Filters

-Multi-level Carbon Filters
+Multilevel Carbon Filters

-Multi-level carbon filters use several layers of carbon and other media to safely remove sediments and bacteria like chlorine, VOCs (volatile organic compounds), lead, and fluoride from the water.
+Multilevel carbon filters use several layers of carbon and other media to remove sediments and bacteria like chlorine, VOCs (volatile organic compounds), lead, and fluoride safely from the water.

 Each layer targets a specific type of contaminant.
 Carbon, for example, removes chlorine, sediment particles, VOCs, and any foul taste or odor.
 A popular source for this carbon is granulated activated coconut charcoal.

-Multi-level carbon filters are less expensive than other options.
-But, the hotter the water, the less effective charcoal filters are at removing chlorine.
+Multilevel carbon filters are less expensive than other options, but the hotter the water, the less effective charcoal filters are at removing chlorine.

-Some filters and showerheads offer a layer of KDF filtration inside multi-layer cartridges to provide extra protection against heavy metals.
+Some filters and shower heads offer a layer of KDF filtration inside multilayer cartridges to provide extra protection against heavy metals.